Connect with a certified trainer for free

 Recovery

-It may take several weeks for a new nail to fully grow back, but pain should resolve fairly quickly.
-To ensure a full recovery, once pain goes away athletes should ease back into play (e.g. shorter runs).
-To prevent re-injury, make sure you keep the toenails short and wear properly fitting shoes.
+It may take several weeks for a new nail to fully grow back, but pain from the toenail trauma should resolve fairly quickly.
+To ensure a full recovery, once throbbing toe pain goes away, athletes should ease back into play (e.g., with shorter runs).
+To prevent re-injury, make sure you keep the toenails short and wear properly fitting shoes to avoid another nail bed injury or subungual hematoma.

 GET BACK TO WHAT YOU LOVE.
 FASTER